rokucommunity/brighterscript/docs/union-types.md

 ## Validation

-When the `enhancedTypeValidation` option flag is enabled, a diagnostic error will be raised when a member is accessed that is not a member of ALL of the types of a union.
+When the `enableTypeValidation` option flag is enabled, a diagnostic error will be raised when a member is accessed that is not a member of ALL of the types of a union.

 In the example above, accessing `response.status` is fine, because it is in all of the types of the union.
 Accessing `response.data` would raise an error, because it's not in the `Error` interface.